 Ever dream of owning a supercar that looks like it belongs in a sci-fi movie but actually works on real-world roads?
 That’s the McLaren 720S — and yes, the 720S Spider too.
-In Brentwood and Nashville, where the car scene is serious business, the 720S lineup turns heads with its wild dihedral doors, spaceship-like cockpit, and a twin-turbo V8 that rockets from zero to 60 mph in just 2.8 seconds.
+Across the U.S., where car enthusiasts appreciate both performance and design, the 720S lineup turns heads with its wild dihedral doors, spaceship-like cockpit, and a twin-turbo V8 that rockets from zero to 60 mph in just 2.8 seconds.

 The best part?
 Buying a used McLaren 720S or 720S Spider is smarter than you think.
 Depreciation knocks down the price, but you still get the full supercar experience for a fraction of what the first owner paid.